-Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To occupy CMA with, and maintain, a rock wall, outfall and diffuser structure Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Structures to be maintained so that they function effectively Structures were deemed to be functioning effectively during period under review Yes 2.
-Annual outfall inspection and report Annual inspection report received August 2020 Yes 3.
-Provision of Maintenance Work Plan, if necessary Maintenance work plan received December 2020 Yes 4.
-Confirmation of completion of works, if undertaken Liaison with consent holder Yes
+Annual outfall inspection and report Annual inspection undertaken, report received Yes

 Purpose: To occupy CMA with, and maintain, a rock wall, outfall and diffuser structure Condition requirement Means of monitoring during period under review Compliance achieved?
-5. Outfall pipeline shall not be visible at any time Intertidal ecological inspections Yes 6.
-Optional review provision re. environmental effects Next review option in June 2026 N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent High High
+3. Provision of Maintenance Work Plan, if necessary Maintenance Work Plan received Yes 4.
+Confirmation of completion of works, if undertaken Liaison with consent holder Yes 5.
+Outfall pipeline shall not be visible at any time Inspections and intertidal ecological inspections Yes 6.
+Optional review provision re. environmental effects Next review option in June 2026 N/A thi s consent nce and environmental performance in respect of erformance in respect of this consent High High